Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/documentation/index.rst

 Aknowledgment
 --------------

-If your are using the MIALSRTK BIDS App in your work, please acknowledge this software and its dependencies.
+If your are using `MIALSRTK` in your work, please acknowledge this software and its dependencies.
 See :ref:`Citing <citing>` for more details.

 License information
 --------------------